 - Rosemary bread is a popular and tasty bread variety.

-- Adds depth and flavor to hearty soups and stews.
+- Adds depth and flavor to hearty soups, stews or marinated Brussels sprouts.

 - Lavender pairs well with sweet desserts like cakes, cookies, and ice cream.